How to integrate ElectrumX into your BTCPay Server and connect your Electrum Wallet to it for your complete privacy

 This document explains how to connect Electrum Wallet to an ElectrumX Server.

-Note: the docker version of BTCPay Server (since Nov 7th 2019, version 188.8.131.52) supports full integration with ElectrumX is the most widely implemented software used for Electrum public servers that your local Electrum wallet relies upon to get all the details of, or broadcast transactions to the bitcoin blockchain.
+Note: the docker version of BTCPay Server (opens new window) (since Nov 7th 2019, version 184.108.40.206) supports full integration with ElectrumX (opens new window) is the most widely implemented software used for Electrum public servers that your local Electrum wallet relies upon to get all the details of, or broadcast transactions to the bitcoin blockchain.
 Skip to Section 2 below, to read more on what this all means, and how to set it up on your BTCPay stack.

 # How to integrate ElectrumX into your BTCPay Server and connect your Electrum Wallet to it for your complete privacy